Japan has two paths laid before it when the pandemic subsides and the country tries to stabilize its battered economy.

 In Japan, however, the transition to renewable energy is obstructed by a monopolistic power grid that experts say might be the biggest obstacle standing in the way of a green recovery.

-Nearly 75 percent of electricity in the capital is provided by Tokyo Electric Power Co.
-(Tepco) according to a study published in July by Greenpeace Japan and Friends of Earth Japan, among other nonprofit or nongovernmental organizations.
+Nearly 75 percent of electricity in the capital is provided by Tokyo Electric Power Company Holdings Inc. (Tepco) according to a study published in July by Greenpeace Japan and Friends of Earth Japan, among other nonprofit or nongovernmental organizations.

 The report also found that small or new energy providers were often blocked, pushed out or undermined by bigger companies with greater access to cheap electricity often produced through coal-fired power.

 “This wouldn’t be a problem if big energy companies were using renewable energy but that’s just not the case,” said Akiko Yoshida of FoE Japan.
 “As long as big electric companies continue to control the energy sector with fossil fuels, shifting to renewable energy will be difficult.”

 Another report conducted nationwide in 2019 found similar results.
 But this year’s findings, Yoshida said, showed that Tokyo’s power grid was beginning to change.

 The system for the production and delivery of electricity began its transformation in 2000, when a new law made it possible to buy electricity from companies other than big regional providers like Tepco or Kansai Electric Power Co.